qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

   pure _
 ```
-and by jumping through some type conversion hoops we can create an `Event` that fires when the user pressed enter:
+and by jumping through some type conversion hoops we can create an `Event` that fires when the user presses enter:
 ```haskell
 addItem :: MonadWidget t m
         => m (Event t Text)